 Look for MCT Oil

 Medium Chain Triglyceride (MCT) oil is a fat that is quickly converted to energy by the body.
-MCTs are derived often from coconut oil and unlike other fats, they go straight to your liver and go to work breaking down fat and producing Ketones.
-This is great news for all you Keto dieters out there.
+MCTs are often derived from coconut oil, and unlike other fats, they go straight to your liver and go to work breaking down fat and producing Ketones.

 More Low Carb

-Easy Ways to do a Low Carb Diet | 9 Low Carb Plans | There is not just a single way to do a low carb diet, there are multiple.
+Easy Ways to do a Low Carb Diet | 9 Low Carb Plans | There is not just a single way to do a low carb diet; are multiple.

 Tips for a Low Carb Diet | 10 Things to Know | Finding a way through a low carb diet is easier when you have advice from those who have been there before.